Dronning Juliana Maria (1790 DAC ship): DAC career

 She was captained by Christian Lemming on her next expedition to Danish India.
 Her travel pass was issued in April 1794.
 She reached Tranquebar in October.
 She set sail from Tranquebar in February 1795, bound for Copenhagen.
 The log book covers the period 29 March 1804 – 28 July 1795.
 Rwo of Otto Christian Stricker's sons were sent back to Copenhagen with the ship.
 Former governor Morten Mortensen Færoe returned to Copenhagen onboard the ship in 1724.

 Fate

-Dronning Juliana Maria in fire in the Bay of Bengal.
+Dronning Juliana Maria on fire in the Bay of Bengal.

 In 1795, she was sold at auction in Copenhagen.
 The buyer was Blacks Enke & Co.
 Capt.
-Christian Madsen set sails from Copenhagen on 10 July 1795, bound for Tranquebar.
+Christian Madsen set sail from Copenhagen on 10 July 1795, bound for Tranquebar.
 On 20 April 1796, Dronning Juliana Maria caught fire and sank in the Bay of Bengal.